INSTALLATION GUIDE

 Wire cable basket (commonly referred to as Cablofil, after the leading brand) is a cable management system constructed from galvanised steel wire welded into a rectangular mesh pattern and formed into a channel shape.
 It is an alternative to pressed steel cable tray, offering a lighter, more flexible, and faster-to-install solution for routing multiple cables in commercial and data centre environments.

-• Lightweight — wire basket weighs significantly less than equivalent solid steel tray, reducing structural loading and making handling on site easier.
+Wire basket weighs considerably less than equivalent solid steel tray, reducing structural loading and making handling easier.

-Cable basket must be installed in compliance with BS 7671:2018+A4:2026 requirements for cable support, grouping, and earthing of extraneous conductive parts.
+Cable basket must be installed in compliance with BS 7671:2018+A4:2026 requirements for cable support, grouping, segregation and earthing.

 Free download